lincot/vqsort-rs/README.md

 The sorting algorithm is very fast as seen in a [research](https://github.com/Voultapher/sort-research-rs/blob/main/writeup/intel_avx512/text.md) and far outperforms the standard Rust sort_unstable.
-However, it can only be used with integers and floats up to 64 bits.
+However, it can only be used with primitive integers and floats.

 ## Example